inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/podcast-data-visualization-accessibility-for-employees-teams-and-leaders-podcast.md

 link: "https://peatworks.org/podcast-data-visualization-accessibility-for-employees-teams-leaders/"
 keywords: []
 learnTags: ["disability","methods","business","inclusivePractice"]
-summary: |-
-  An overview of sonification and other innovative methods of making data visualizations more accessible to all users, including people with disabilities.
+summary: "An overview of sonification and other innovative methods of making data visualizations more accessible to all users, including people with disabilities. "
 ---
 Future of Work Podcast, Episode 17.